From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

 Tomato plants love the sun and prefer temperatures above 65 degrees Fahrenheit (18 degrees Celsius).
 If you plant your crop too late in the season there are chances that the temperature of the soil drops below this temperature while your plants are fruiting.
 At lower temperatures, they do not perform at their best and their roots do not absorb nutrients from the soil very well.

-High temperatures are usually a problem for tomato plants grown in small black containers as the soil in these containers gets heated a lot, real quick.
+High temperatures are usually a problem for tomato plants grown in small black containers since the soil in these containers gets very hot, very quickly.
 The temperature in these containers is significantly higher than room temperature.

 Dealing with the Temperature Problem